James Bond in video games: Cancelled games

 The original VHS release of Tomorrow Never Dies featured a brief trailer with Desmond Llewelyn which highlighted a game that would "start where the film ends".
 Footage shows Bond skiing, scuba diving and driving in third person and on a first-person shooting mission.
 The game was to come out on PlayStation and PC in the fall of 1998 and was being made by MGM Interactive, not EA; EA was not involved in Bond until November of that year.
 Because MGM's motion picture division had licensed exclusive James Bond console rights to Nintendo (for GoldenEye 007 for the Nintendo 64), MGM had to buy some of their rights back from Nintendo in order to make the game.

 A Tomorrow Never Dies game was released on 16 November 1999, distributed by EA, but with notable differences from the 1998 attempt.
 The game was a third-person shooter with no scuba diving level.
 The story follows the plot of the film, not the continuation that had been planned.

-A level in the game sees Bond skiing down a mountain and killing a Japanese terrorist named Sotoshi Isagura (who had featured very briefly in the film), while on another stage Bond has a driving mission in Switzerland.
-These were not from the film and may have survived from the 'continuation' story.
+A level in the game sees Bond skiing down a mountain and killing a Japanese terrorist named Sotoshi Isagura (who had featured very briefly in the film), while ina another stage Bond has a driving mission in Switzerland.
+These were not from the original film so may have survived from the 'continuation' story.